Tesla's Dutch FSD page April 2026: what's stated and omitted — HW3 Claim [ Skip to content ](#main) [ ![](https://hw3claim.nl/favicon.svg)

 Immediately after the RDW type approval, Tesla updated its Dutch Full Self-Driving product page to announce the new availability.
 The page claims that 'every Tesla' receives the latest updates and that the system is '7x safer' than a human driver.
 Not a word about the hardware exclusion of Hardware 3.

-Wireless software updates ensure that every Tesla benefits from the latest safety improvements.
+> Wireless software updates ensure that every Tesla has the latest safety improvements.

 What Tesla's Dutch page says right now